johntrogan/defender-docs/ATPDocs/monitored-activities.md

 The information monitored by Defender for Identity is presented in the form of activities.
 Defender for Identity currently supports monitoring of the following activity types:

 > [!NOTE]
-- This article is relevant for all Defender for Identity sensor types.
+> - This article is relevant for all Defender for Identity sensor types.
-- Defender for Identity monitored activities appear on both the user and machine profile page.
+> - Defender for Identity monitored activities appear on both the user and machine profile page.
-- Defender for Identity monitored activities are also available in Microsoft Defender XDR's [Advanced Hunting](https://security.microsoft.com/advanced-hunting) page.
+> - Defender for Identity monitored activities are also available in Microsoft Defender XDR's Advanced Hunting page.

-####

 > [!TIP]
 > For detailed information on all supported event types (`ActionType` values) in Advanced Hunting Identity-related tables, use the built-in schema reference available in Microsoft Defender XDR.

-##
-Monitored user activities: User account AD attribute changes
+## Monitored user activities: User account AD attribute changes

 |Monitored activity|Description|
 |---------------------|------------------|